-If Fair Work Australia considers that reinstatement is inappropriate, it may instead order payment of compensation to the employee up to a maximum of six months' pay (capped at a maximum of $61,650).
+If Fair Work Australia considers that reinstatement is inappropriate, it may instead order payment of compensation to the employee up to a maximum of six months' pay.

 In determining the amount of compensation, Fair Work Australia must take all relevant circumstances into account, including the employee's length of service, the remuneration that the person would have received had they not been dismissed, efforts by the employer to mitigate any loss suffered, any remuneration earned by the employee since the dismissal, the effect of the order on the viability of the employer's enterprise and income reasonably likely to be earned by the person since the dismissal.

 The common law imposes a number of obligations on employees, even when those obligations are not expressly stipulated in the employment contract or any industrial instruments.
 These obligations include the obligation of an employee to behave honestly, the requirement that the employee perform their work to the best of their ability, the obligation to act in the interests of the employer and the obligation to follow reasonable and lawful directions.
 Where those obligations are breached, an employer may, subject to applicable procedural issues, have the right to dismiss the employee, depending upon the nature and circumstances of the non-compliance.
 Dismissal of an employee is normally grounded on one of these types of implied duties.

 Workplace policies about behaviour may also form a basis to dismiss an employee when there is a breach of the policies by the employee.